signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

     -- SPLUNK_ACCESS_TOKEN
 ```

+If the configuration file is modified after installation, the Collector
-After modification, the Collector service needs to be restarted:
+service needs to be restarted for the changes to take effect:

 ```sh
 sudo systemctl restart splunk-otel-collector